lukerosiak/pysec/README.md

 To get any XBRL term:

-x.GetFactValue(XMBL TAG, "Duration" or "Instant" (depending on if it's a year-long or snapshot value)):
+x.GetFactValue(XMBL TAG, "Duration" or "Instant" (depending on if it's a year-long or snapshot value))

+To set up the index of all SEC filings:

+python manage.py syncdb
+python manage.py sec_import_index

+This creates the Index() model.
+To download any filing, call .download() on that model instance.
+To get its XBRL attributes if it's an XBRL filing, call .xbrl() on it and look at the .fields attribute of the returned model.

 By Luke Rosiak
 Released under the GNU